 The need-based customer

 Need-based customers are very careful about what they purchase.
-They are looking for a specific product to fulfil their specific need.
+They are looking for a specific product to fulfill their specific need.
 They’ve probably gathered a lot of information about your product and are ready to make a rational decision.
 If they are convinced that there is a need, they won’t be worried about the price.
 When dealing with need-based customers, you’ll need to explain your product and how it can help serve their need in a convincing way.

 These are only 4 different types of customers and there are many more classifications out there.
 Do you have any other types of customers in mind?
 Let us know.